Comparing interpretation methods in mental state decoding analyses with deep learning models: Results

-Lastly, we would like to emphasize that any interpretation method represents its own model, with specific characteristics and assumptions, that is applied to a DL model, which by itself is not interpretable.
-Each interpretation method thus has its own strengths and weaknesses in different contexts and it is important to make an informed choice on when to apply which of these methods.
-We hope that with this work we can provide insights for neuroimaging researchers into the characteristics of several prominent interpretation methods in mental state decoding, enabling them to make an informed choice in situations where insights into the mental state decoding decisions of DL models are needed.
+We hope that with this work we can provide some insights into the strengths and weaknesses of prominent interpretation methods in mental state decoding, thereby enabling neuroimaging researchers to make an informed choice in situations where explanations for the mental state decoding decisions of DL models are needed.

-\paragraph{Acknowledgments.} Armin W. Thomas is supported by Stanford Data Science through the Ram and Vijay Shriram Data Science Fellowship.
-Russell A. Poldrack is supported by the National Science Foundation under Grant No. OAC-1760950.
-Christopher Ré gratefully acknowledges the support of NIH under No. U54EB020405 (Mobilize), NSF under Nos.
-CCF1763315 (Beyond Sparsity), CCF1563078 (Volume to Velocity), and 1937301 (RTML); ONR under No. N000141712266 (Unifying Weak Supervision); the Moore Foundation, NXP, Xilinx, LETI-CEA, Intel, IBM, Microsoft, NEC, Toshiba, TSMC, ARM, Hitachi, BASF, Accenture, Ericsson, Qualcomm, Analog Devices, the Okawa Foundation, American Family Insurance, Google Cloud, Salesforce, Total, the HAI-AWS Cloud Credits for Research program, Stanford Data Science, and members of the Stanford DAWN project: Facebook, Google, and VMWare.
-The Mobilize Center is a Biomedical Technology Resource Center, funded by the NIH National Institute of Biomedical Imaging and Bioengineering through Grant P41EB027060.
+We gratefully acknowledge the support of NIH under No. U54EB020405 (Mobilize), NSF under Nos.
+CCF1763315 (Beyond Sparsity), CCF1563078 (Volume to Velocity), and 1937301 (RTML); ARL under No. W911NF-21-2-0251 (Interactive Human-AI Teaming); ONR under No. N000141712266 (Unifying Weak Supervision); ONR N00014-20-1-2480: Understanding and Applying Non-Euclidean Geometry in Machine Learning; N000142012275 (NEPTUNE); NXP, Xilinx, LETI-CEA, Intel, IBM, Microsoft, NEC, Toshiba, TSMC, ARM, Hitachi, BASF, Accenture, Ericsson, Qualcomm, Analog Devices, Google Cloud, Salesforce, Total, the HAI-GCP Cloud Credits for Research program, the Stanford Data Science Initiative (SDSI), the Texas Advanced Computing Center (TACC) at The University of Texas at Austin, and members of the Stanford DAWN project: Facebook, Google, and VMWare.
 The U.S. Government is authorized to reproduce and distribute reprints for Governmental purposes notwithstanding any copyright notation thereon.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views, policies, or endorsements, either expressed or implied, of NIH, ONR, or the U.S. Government.